ARBAZ1233678/Grid-6.0/README.md

 data.yaml               # Dataset configuration file
 train.txt               # Paths to training images
 README.md               # Project documentation
-Future Improvements
-Fine-tuning the Model: Improve the accuracy by further fine-tuning the model with more annotated data or using a larger YOLOv8 variant.
-Multi-Product Detection: Enhance the model to detect multiple products in one image.
-Optimize OCR Performance: Integrate more advanced OCR techniques for accurate text extraction from the product labels.
-License
+📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for details.

-Contact
+📧 Contact
-For any questions or collaboration requests, please reach out to:
+For any inquiries or collaboration, feel free to reach out:

 Name: Mohammed Arbaz
 Email: mdarbaz3636@gmail.com